Koha-Community/kohadocs/source/administration.rst

     This can be overriden with the :ref:`user permission view_borrower_infos_ from_any_libraries <patron-permissions-defined-label>`.

-- If you would like the group to show up in the library pulldown menu at the top of the OPAC (with :ref:`OpacAddMastheadLibraryPulldown` set to 'Add') and on the advanced search page you can check the 'Use for OPAC search groups' box.
+- If you want the group to show up in the library pulldown menu at the top of the OPAC (with :ref:`OpacAddMastheadLibraryPulldown` set to 'Add') and on the advanced search page you can check the 'Use for OPAC search groups' box.